-Students achieving a grade of 87% or better on all parts will be exempt from the COMM 101 part of the Communication Requirement, and will also be qualified for courses with COMM 101 as a prerequisite.
+Students achieving a grade of 87% or better on each of the three parts will be exempt from the COMM 101 part of the Communication Requirement, and will also be qualified for courses with COMM 101 as a prerequisite.

 The Proficiency Examination carries no academic credit and provides only the waiver and qualification referred to above.
 The examination must be taken during the first two semesters on campus.